 If it’s raining when you go to plug in your (now wet) electric car charger, is there a danger of an electrical short, or even electrocution?
-We certainly hope not, but since water conducts electricity it’s something that’s understandable to wonder about: hence this article.
+I certainly hope not, but since water conducts electricity it’s something that’s understandable to wonder about: hence this article.

 All modern electric car charging stations abide by a common protocol with safety built-in known as EVSE: Electric Vehicle Supply Equipment.
 This protocol is designed to keep you and your car safe during the process of charging.
 It ensures that various safety checks are performed throughout the charging process, but it also that no charging can take place until a two-way “safety handshake” is undertaken.